This is a post about week 2 of the CIS 194: Introduction to Haskell course by Brent Yorgey, from the Penn University of Pennsilvania.

 isTempting:: Food -> Boolean isTempting Salad = False isTempting _ = True

 But in Haskell enumeration types are only a special case of Algebraic Data Types.
-One common class of ADT is called sum type (a.k.a. tagged union, or type class in Scala).
+One common class of ADT is called sum type (a.k.a. tagged union).
 A simple example of ADT which is not an enumeration is this:

 data OperationResult = OK | Error Integer deriving Show